Mccalabrese/rust-wayland-power/README.md

 Log out and log back in. ~/.zshrc is the wrong place for this.

+### Clean Session Switching

+If you find that tray icons ('nm-applet', 'waybar') are duplicating when you switch sessions, it's because your old session's apps aren't being killed.

+1. Edit your 'logind.conf':

+bash:

+    sudo nano /etc/systemd/logind.conf

+2. Find the line '#KillUserProcesses=no' and change it to 'yes':

+ini:

+    killUserProcesses=yes

+3. Restart the service to apply:

+bash:

+    sudo systemctl restart systemd-logind.service

 ## 3. The Central Config (Your API Keys)

 All of our custom Rust scripts are controlled by one file.
 This is where you put your API keys and personal paths.